buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 This SIMD outlines a proposal for automating the feature activation process based on a stake-weighted support threshold, rather than manual human action.

-With this new process, contributors would no longer have to assess stake support for a feature before activation.
-Instead, this would be done by the runtime.
+With this new process, contributors no longer have to assess stake support for a feature before activation.
+Instead, the assessment is done by the runtime.

 ## Motivation